Bobatoo's list of the top cashback sites - your best options:

-Cashback websites allow you to click through to other websites to buy products, and give you money back for every purchase you make.
-The amount of money you can get back for your purchases is typically around 5%-15% – so can add up to a considerable amount of cash back for expensive items.
+When shopping online, cashback websites allow you to click on various deals and offers, which take you directly to the sellers' websites to buy products.
+When you buy their product(s) through Quidco, they will give you money back for every purchase you make.
+The amount of money you can get back for your purchases is typically around 5%-15% - so it can add up to a considerable amount of cash back for expensive items.

 When you go to an online store via a cashback website, your visit will be tracked and the cashback site will receive a percentage of whatever you spend on that site as commission.
 The cashback you then receive is made up of this commission.

-Cashback websites, then, simply share their affiliate commission with you.
+Cashback websites simply share their affiliate commission with you.

 What are the top UK cashback websites?